 The pipeline was run with the Dynablack algorithm enabled for this processing of the data.
 Dynablack is a module of the Kepler pipeline that accounts for time varying, instrument-induced artifacts when calibrating the data.
-Specifically, Dynablack corrects for time-varying crosstalk from the fine guidance sensor (FGS) clock signals, and detects the rolling band artifacts (RBA) in the images (see §6.7 of the Instrument Handbook, Van Cleve and Caldwell, 2009).
+Specifically, Dynablack corrects for time-varying crosstalk from the fine guidance sensor (FGS) clock signals, and detects the rolling band artifacts (RBA) in the images (see §6.7 of the Instrument Handbook, Van Cleve and Caldwell, 2016).
 To detect RBAs the residual black data is convolved with a square wave transit kernel to produce a time series of transit depths.
 These depths are used to produce a RBA severity level for each CCD row at each cadence.
 These RBA levels and the resulting flags are now available as part of Data Release 25.

 Two high-level flags have been added to the QUALITY columns of the target pixel and light curve files.
-Bit 18 indicates that a RBA was found for some row in the optimal aperture across all measured transit durations.
-Bit 19 indicates that a RBA was found for some row in the target's mask across all measured transit durations.
+Bit 18 indicates that a RBA was found for some row in the optimal aperture in at least one of the measured transit durations.
+Bit 19 indicates that a RBA was found for some row in the target's mask in at least one of the measured transit durations.

-The target pixel files contain a new column called RB\LEVEL.
-For every cadence, this column specifies the severity level of the rolling band on each row in the mask for every trial duration (the 14 trial durations are given in the header as RBTDURi).
+The target pixel files contain a new column called RB_LEVEL.
+For every cadence, this column specifies the severity level of the rolling band on each row in the mask for all tested trial durations (the 5 trial durations are 3, 6, 12, 24, and 31 hours, as given in the header by RBTDURi).
 A level of 0 indicates no rolling band was detected.
-The detected RBAs are reported in units of the detection threshold, calibrated to be 0.016 DN/pixel/read, which is equivalent to 20 ppm when summed over the typical aperture for a 12th magnitude star.
+The detected RBAs are reported in units of the detection threshold, calibrated to be 0.016 DN/pixel/read, which is equivalent to 20 ppm when summed over the typical aperture for a 12th magnitude star

-In the black extension of the collateral pixel files, there are two new columns: RB\LEVEL and RB\FLAG.
-RB\LEVEL is defined the same as for the target pixel files, except that it is given for all rows.
-RB\FLAG is a binary image per cadence.
+In the black extension of the collateral pixel files, there are two new columns: RB_EVEL and RB_FLAG.
+RB_EVEL is defined the same as for the target pixel files, except that it is given for all rows.
+RB_FLAG is a binary image per cadence.
 The first bit is a flag to indicate if a bright star lies within 132 pixels of the trailing black region and thus, is likely to affect the ability to measure the rolling band.
 The second bit indicates whether a rolling band was detected for that row on that cadence.